9 Best Climbing Harnesses of 2025

 Rating: 4.5 out of 5.

 The Mammut Sender is perfect for the job.
-Its most important feature is a reinforced lower tie-in point with a plastic shield and a red wear indicator that tells you when it’s time to retire the harness.
-It’s also surprisingly comfortable for how light it is.
+Its most important feature is a reinforced lower tie in point with a plastic shield and a red wear indicator that tells you when it is time to retire the harness.
+It is also surprisingly comfortable for how light it is.
 This is the harness you want for the long haul.
+Durability and comfort meet in a harness designed for repeated falls and long hangs.

 Best for Redpointing